tylerdq/pdfca/README.md

 ## Notes on stored data
 - For analysis beyond the basic `view` and `search` commands included, generated data may be imported to any software or language that supports the Feather storage format.
-- Please note that the .feather files are not currently designed for long-term data storage.
+- Please note that .feather files are not currently designed for long-term data storage.
 - For more information, explore the [Apache Arrow](https://arrow.apache.org/) documentation.